submission instructions

 -

-5.6: 1 [rewrite as a product of sines using the cosine difference formula:
+[first by hand: 5.6: 1 [rewrite as a product of sines using the cosine difference formula:

 cos(A) - cos(B) = {-2 sin((A-B)/2)} sin((A+B)/2), the expression in {} is the

-sinusoidal amplitude, look at the plot of x and +/- this amplitude function
+π)/(A-B)], look at the plot of x and +/- this amplitude function

-together, then repeat for the HW
+as explained here, repeat for the HW

-problem* at the end of the worksheet and include only that HW problem
+full period of the envelope function to see 2 beats) and include only that HW problem

-section in your maple5 worksheet],
+section in your maple5 worksheet],,

 useful Maple commands: